 Yoga and stretching combined with movement-based meditations like qigong are excellent ways of relaxing the body and aligning the mind with the body.
 You also enhance your physical health to such a degree that stress and anxiety are lessened from that alone.
 The tendons in your body loosen and soften, which inevitably also affects your overall mental state.

-Yoga, which etymologically means to unify, is an effective way of combining many techniques already mentioned in this list, ranging from conscious breathing techniques (known as pranayama in yogic traditions), body scan and visualization techniques to meditation, prayer and the repetitions of mantra.
+Yoga, which etymologically means to unify or union, is an effective way of combining many techniques already mentioned in this list, ranging from conscious breathing techniques (known as pranayama in yogic traditions), body scan and visualization techniques to meditation, prayer and the repetitions of mantra.
 If you’re looking for one method that has it all, yoga is definitely one of the best ways to go.

 Having said that, qigong is yet another ancient way of achieving many good things in one go, especially if you’re ambitious enough to combine it with yoga, to create yet another super-combo.